Get a Simple quote...

 Start Your Simple Quote

-Closing your company and extracting the capital in the most efficient way.
+Closing your company, paying off all debts and extracting the surplus funds in the most efficient way.

 - Quickly unlock surplus cash

-- Withdraw cash in the most tax efficient way (much better than salary of dividend)
+- Withdraw cash in the most tax efficient way (more so than salary or dividends)

-- You could qualify for entrepreneur’s relief – tax bill could be as low as 10%
+- You could qualify for Business Asset Disposal Relief (formerly called Entrepreneur’s Relief) – your tax bill could be as low as 10%

 What is an MVL?